WeTune/WeTune-code/README.md

 >
 > z3 incurs high inter-thread lock contention.
 The script uses multi-process instead of multi-thread to mitigate this problem.

-> The overall running time can be reduced by limiting the time budget of each plan template pair to searching for most-relaxed
-> constraint set (Section 4.3 in the paper).
-Please refer to [Part II](#part-ii) for details.
-However, too short timeout may impact the usefulness of discovered rules.

 ### Rewrite Queries Using Discovered Rules

 ```shell